FindMySchool LogoFindMySchool

 This places the school below England average overall, within the bottom 40% band used.

-The English Baccalaureate indicators are also low on this dataset.
-The average EBacc points score is 2.4, and 1.6 of pupils achieved grades 5 or above across the EBacc subjects.
+The English Baccalaureate indicators are also low on these results.
+The average EBacc points score is 2.5, and 0% of pupils achieved grades 5 or above across the EBacc subjects.

 For parents interpreting this section, the practical implication is not that a child cannot do well here, it is that the school is still in the phase where consistency of learning and secure knowledge retention are the priority improvement levers.
 In secondaries, that typically shows up in very tangible ways: how well pupils remember prior content, how quickly misconceptions are identified, and whether assessment routines are embedded in every subject, not just in a few strong departments.